yapjayann/dbms_benchmark/README.md

   - **InfluxDB**:
     - Uses the **native line protocol** over HTTP via direct `POST` requests.
-    - Data is written one row at a time using precise timestamps (UNIX seconds).
+    - Data is written **one row at a time** with timestamps in **UNIX seconds**.
-    - Queried using the **Flux query language** (`Content-Type: application/vnd.flux`).
+    - Queried using the **Flux query language**.

   - **TimescaleDB**:
     - Uses standard **PostgreSQL SQL inserts** via the `psycopg2` library.
-    - All inserts are done in a loop and committed in bulk.
+    - Rows are inserted **one by one in a loop**, then committed together.
-    - Queried using plain SQL (e.g., `SELECT * FROM power_data LIMIT 10`).
+    - Queried using plain SQL (e.g., `SELECT * FROM power_data`).

   - **QuestDB**:
-    - Also uses the **PostgreSQL wire protocol** via `psycopg2`, not the REST API.
+    - Uses the **PostgreSQL wire protocol** via `psycopg2` for ingestion (not the REST API).
-    - Offers high-ingestion performance using PostgreSQL-compatible SQL inserts.
+    - Inserts are done **row by row**, similar to TimescaleDB.
-    - Queried using SQL over the same PostgreSQL connection.
+    - Queried using SQL over the same PostgreSQL-compatible connection.

-> ⚠️ QuestDB supports a REST API, but it’s not optimized for high-throughput ingest.
-This benchmark uses the PostgreSQL wire protocol instead for more consistent performance.
+> ⚠️ While QuestDB supports a REST API, it’s not optimized for high-throughput ingestion.
+This benchmark uses the PostgreSQL wire protocol for more consistent performance.

 - For each database, the benchmark:
   - Measures **write throughput** (records per second)
   - Calculates **average write latency** (per row)
   - Measures **read latency** (for basic queries)